Code-Institute-Submissions/globeconnections/README.md

 *There are a variety of packages offered to suit the needs of different individuals from all walks of life.*

-*The choice of services offered by Globeconnections range from cars to hotel rooms etc.*
+*The choice of services offered by Globeconnections ranges from cars to hotel rooms etc.*

 **Access to the website:**